Congenital pseudoarthrosis of the clavicle is a rare anomaly and was first described by Fitzwilliams in 1910.

 MRI is rarely indicated but may be used to determine the extent of the fibrous union, the location of the great vessels, and the space available within the thoracic outlet.

 Treatment of Congenital Pseudoarthrosis Of Clavicle

 No conservative treatment achieves the union and not all the cases require surgical treatment.
-Indications for operative treatment are progressive pain, unpleasant deformity, functional limitation and late-starting thoracic outlet syndrome.
+Indications for operative treatment are the progressive pain, unpleasant deformity, functional limitation, and late-starting thoracic outlet syndrome.